Hindenburg disaster: Static electricity hypothesis

 A variant of the static spark hypothesis, presented by Addison Bain, is that a spark between inadequately grounded fabric cover segments of the Hindenburg itself started the fire, and that the doping compound of the outer skin was flammable enough to be ignited before hydrogen contributed to the fire.
 The Hindenburg had a cotton skin covered with a finish known as "dope".
 It is a common term for a plasticised lacquer that provides stiffness, protection, and a lightweight, airtight seal to woven fabrics.
 In its liquid forms, dope is highly flammable, but the flammability of dry dope depends upon its base constituents, with, for example, butyrate dope being far less flammable than cellulose nitrate.
 Proponents of this hypothesis claim that when the mooring line touched the ground, a resulting spark could have ignited the dope in the skin.
 However, the validity of this theory has been contested (see Incendiary paint hypothesis section below).

-An episode of the Discovery Channel series Curiosity entitled "What Destroyed the Hindenburg?", which first aired in December 2012, investigated both the static spark theory and St. Elmo's Fire, as well as sabotage by bomb.
+An episode of the Discovery Channel series Curiosity titled "What Destroyed the Hindenburg?," which first aired in December 2012, investigated both the static spark theory and St. Elmo's Fire, as well as sabotage by bomb.
 The team, led by British aeronautical engineer Jem Stansfield and US airship historian Dan Grossman, concluded that the ignition took place above the hydrogen vent just forward of where Mark Heald saw St. Elmo's Fire, and that the ignited hydrogen was channelled down the vent where it created a more explosive detonation described by crew member Helmut Lau.

 An episode of the PBS series Nova titled Hindenburg: The New Evidence, which first aired in April 2021 on SBS in Australia, focuses on the static electricity hypothesis.
 It confirms that the Hindenburgs fabric outer skin and metal airframe were, by design, electrically isolated from each other (via air gaps between skin and frame), and finds that although this may have been done with safety in mind, it likely put the airship at greater risk for the type of accident that occurred.
 It also finds that there likely was a leak of hydrogen gas at the Hindenburgs stern, as evidenced by the difficulty the crew had in bringing the airship in trim prior to the landing (its aft was too low).